Experimental Treatment With the "Hemolung" for Patients With COPD Hospitalized for Sudden and Severe Breathing Difficulty

 - Presence of bleeding diathesis or other contraindication to anticoagulation therapy

-- Significant weakness or paralysis of respiratory muscles due to causes unrelated to acute exacerbation of COPD
+- Unable to protect airway (e.g. unable to generate cough or clear secretions) or significant weakness or paralysis of respiratory muscles due to causes unrelated to acute exacerbation of COPD

 - .
 Cerebrovascular accident, intracranial bleed, head injury or other neurological disorder likely to adversely affect ventilation or airway protection.